phase2/server-watch/README.markdown

     > Format is a space delineated listing of the columns to appear in the output rows.

-The following fields are available for logging
+The following fields are available for logging:

 * 1: 1 minute Load
 * 2: 5 minute Load
 * 3: 15 minute Load